ibm-cloud-docs/virtualization/advanced-single-site-vmware-reference-architecturesoftlayer.md

 1. Open a browser window and log in to {{site.data.keyword.cloud_notm}}.
 2. Select **Account > Place an Order**.
-3. In the pop-up window, go to **Network > Subnets/IPs > Order**.
+3. In the pop-up window, go to **Network > Subnets / IPs > Order**.
 4. From drop-down menu, select **Portable Private**.
 5. Select **XX Portable Private IP address** and click **Continue**. **Note:** _XX_ specifies the number of IPs.
 6. Select the VLAN to associate with IP address block and click **Continue**.
 7. Complete filling out the information on the screen and click **Continue**.

 Creating IP addresses is fairly quick and is displayed by selecting **Subnets** from **Network > IP Management**.
-You can record these IP addresses in the worksheet that is found in Appendix A: VLAN Worksheet.
+You can record these IP addresses in the worksheet that is found in Appendix A: VLAN worksheet.

-## Step 3 Ordering Virtual/Cloud Server
+## Step 3 Ordering a virtual server

-A Windows 2012 R2 Standard virtual/cloud server is provisioned to use as a utility server for ISOs and provide access to the environment in this step.
+A Windows 2012 R2 Standard virtual server is provisioned to use as a utility server for ISOs and provide access to the environment in this step.

 1. Open a browser window and log in to {{site.data.keyword.cloud_notm}}.
 2. Select **Account > Place an Order**.
 3. Go to **Virtual Server > Hourly or Monthly**.
-4. Select the appropriate data center (where the VLANs were created) to provision the virtual/cloud server and specify the following specifications for each option:
+4. Select the appropriate data center (where the VLANs were created) to provision the virtual server and specify the following specifications for each option:
-  * Computing Instancev - 1x2.0 GHz Cores
+  * Computing instance - 1x2.0 GHz Cores
-  * RAM - 4 GB
+  * RAM: 4 GB
-  * Operating System - Windows Server 2012 R2 Standard Edition (64-bit)
+  * Operating System: Windows Server 2012 R2 Standard Edition (64-bit)
-  * First Disk - 100 GB (SAN)
+  * First Disk: 100 GB (SAN)
   * Uplink Port Speeds - 1 Gbps Public and Private Network Uplinks
 5. Click **Continue Your Order** and select the backend and fronted VLANs on the **Order Summary and Billing** screen. **Note:** The selection of VLANs is important so the utility can be placed in the correct pod within the data center.
 For the example environment, the backend VLAN is the management VLAN (1101) and the front end VLAN is the public VLAN (2101)
 6. Enter a host name and domain name for the server and click **Place Order**.

-## Step 4 Ordering ESXi Hosts and Gateway/Firewall
+## Step 4 Ordering ESXi hosts and gateway / firewall

-You need to order the ESXi hosts and Brocade vRouter (Vyatta) gateway and firewall appliance while the virtual/cloud server is provisioned.
+You need to order the ESXi hosts and Brocade vRouter (Vyatta) gateway and firewall appliance while the virtual server is provisioned.
 Order all of these servers at the same time so they are placed in the same pod at the same time.
 Ordering hardware at separate times can cause hosts and firewalls to be in separate pods within an {{site.data.keyword.cloud_notm}} data center.

 ### ESXi Hosts